Skip to main content

 Programme

-AWSAR promotes preventive healthcare and community well-being through awareness programmes, health camps, referrals, and healthcare access initiatives including telemedicine.
+AWSAR promotes preventive healthcare and community well-being through awareness programmes, health camps, mental health support, and telemedicine services.

 Reproductive & Child Health

-Awareness on maternal health, child health, nutrition, hygiene and sanitation, adolescent health, and preventive healthcare for communities.
+Awareness on maternal health, child nutrition, hygiene, sanitation, adolescent health, and preventive healthcare for communities.

 🧠